 3. Stop caring what other people think – you’re giving away your power

 You’re taught very early on in recovery that what other people think of you is none of your business.
 This is a great way to go about life because we can’t control what other people think of us so why spend time worrying about it?
-It is a recipe for frustration and disappointment if you want to get approval from the outside world.
+It is a recipe for frustration and disappointment if you want approval from the outside world.

 4. Get busy and stay busy

 Guess what happens when your life gets bigger and you get busier?
 You no longer care what people think of you.
 At least that’s the way the theory goes and I have some real-life experience with this.
-When your mind is full with your own life, it doesn’t wander to wondering what other people think about it.
+When your mind is full of your own life, it doesn’t wander to wondering what other people think about it.
 At least, not often.